-Weeks 1 and 2 – Sliding vehicle designs with reciprocating movement.
-The children will be involved in designing and making a vehicle to slide on a 30cm modelling card track.
+Weeks 1 and 2 – Vehicle designs using two wheels and forward sledge as a runner.
+The children will be involved in designing and making the vehicle to travel on a track.

-Weeks 6 and 7 – ‘Structure Sculpture’ designs using laser plywood, blockwood, dowelling and modelling foam.
+Weeks 5, 6 and 7 – Three dimensional designs, incorporating mechanical movement using laser plywood, blockwood, dowelling and modelling foam.

-Weeks 8 and 9 – Designs incorporating revolving movement using card engineering and the children’s themes for artwork and ideas.
+Weeks 8 and 9 – Picture Frame designs using mounting board card, blockwood and the children’s themes for artwork and ideas.